markjprice/cs11dotnet7/docs/errata/improvements.md

 # Page 369 - Activating regular expression syntax coloring

+> Thanks to [cjparsonson](https://github.com/cjparsonson) for raising this [issue on 26 July 2023](https://github.com/markjprice/cs11dotnet7/issues/80).

 In Step 2, I wrote, "Right-click in the `StringSyntax` attribute, select **Go To Implementation**, and note..."

 Visual Studio 2022 has two similar features: